hassio-addons/addon-tailscale/tailscale/DOCS.md

 If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, which will create a `tailscale0` network interface on your host.

-To be able to address those clients not only with their tailnet IP, but with their tailnet name, you have to configure Home Assistant's DNS options also.
+To be able to address other clients on your tailnet not only with their tailnet IP, but with their tailnet name, see the "DNS" section of this documentation.

 If you want to access other clients on your tailnet even from your local subnet, follow steps in the [Site-to-site networking][tailscale_info_site_to_site] guide